pld360/jellyfin-samsung-orsay-os/README.md

 - Make sure files are available, open a web browser and type: http://localhost/widgetlist.xml
 - Once everything is in place open a powershell, type ipconfig
 - Write down the local IP of your machine (192.168.xxx.xxx) as you will need it during the install procedure as the "Server's IP address"
+- Make sure your machine is reachable from other local network devices by typing the machines IP address /widgetlist.xml (example: http://192.168.xxx.xxx/widgetlist.xml), if the site is unreachable try disabling the firewall on the IIS host computer

 ------------------
 Post-Install notes